 During your tour of Parliament and Westminster Abbey, you'll see where the royal weddings took place, following in the footsteps of Prince William and Princess Kate and many before them.
 What better way to celebrate your new marriage?!
 After your tour is over grab afternoon tea at The Library Lounge.
-Afternoon tea is a quintessential British tradition that includes tea as well as light nibbles — finger sandwiches, fresh-baked scones and sweet treats.
+Afternoon tea is a quintessentially British tradition that includes tea as well as light nibbles—finger sandwiches, fresh-baked scones, and sweet treats.

 No doubt you're probably a bit tired from yesterday.
 There's still more to do though, so why not start your day with room service and breakfast (and coffee or tea!) in bed?

 Today you'll check out a number of cool sights.
-You'll need to travel East a bit, but start by heading towards the Millennium Bridge, which is a suspension pedestrian bridge that offers great views of the local landmarks.
+You'll need to travel East a bit: Start by heading towards the Millennium Bridge, which is a suspension pedestrian bridge that offers great views of the local landmarks.
 Near the south side foot of the Millennium is Shakespeare's Globe.
-The theater, a replica of the famous theater that housed performances of Shakespeare's great plays, offers performances seasonally and tours year round.
+The theater, a replica of the famous theater that housed performances of Shakespeare's great plays, offers performances seasonally and tours year-round.
 Make sure to also check out the iconic Tower Bridge, and opt to pay the extra admission to head up and see the great views of the river.

 No trip to London is complete without a taste of traditional British pub fare!
 We recommend checking out Rules, the city's oldest restaurant that serves a variety of authentic dishes.
-The menu changes often, but you can expect great steak, lamb and chicken, served either in a traditional pie or as an entrée — and of course there's fish and chips, a British classic.
+The menu changes often, but you can expect great steak, lamb and chicken, served either in a traditional pie or as an entrée—and of course, there's fish and chips, a British classic.
 The wine list is expansive too, so you'll drink well with your meal.
-An elevated pub meal is the perfect way to end your whirlwind London honeymoon!
+An elevated pub meal is a perfect way to end your whirlwind London honeymoon!